Marina del Rey, California: History

 In 1916, the U.S. Army Corps of Engineers revisited the idea of a commercial harbor, but declared it economically impractical.
-In 1936 the U.S. Congress ordered a re-evaluation of that determination, and the Army Corps of Engineers returned with a more favorable determination; however, the Marina del Rey harbor concept lost out to San Pedro as a commercial harbor and development funding went to the Port of Los Angeles instead.
+In 1936 the U.S. Congress ordered a re-evaluation of that determination, and the Army Corps of Engineers returned with a more favorable determination; however, the Marina del Rey Harbor concept lost out to San Pedro as a commercial harbor and development funding went to the Port of Los Angeles instead.

-In 1949, the Army Corps of Engineers submitted an elaborate $23 million plan for a marina with mooring space for over 8,000 small-craft boats.
+In 1949, the US Army Corps of Engineers submitted an elaborate $23 million plan for a marina with mooring space for over 8,000 small-craft boats.
 In 1954, President Eisenhower signed Public Law 83-780, authorizing the study of the creation of the Marina as a federal project.
-After seven years of legislative wrangling, Public Law 87-402 renamed the Playa Del Rey Inlet and Harbor as Marina Del Rey, implicitly enshrining the authorization of the project into law.
+After seven years of legislative wrangling, Public Law 87-402 renamed the Playa Del Rey Inlet and Harbor as Marina del Rey, implicitly enshrining the authorization of the project into law.

-Ground breaking began shortly after, during the early years of the John F. Kennedy administration.
+Groundbreaking began shortly afterward, during the early years of the Kennedy administration.

-With construction almost complete, the marina was put in danger in 1962–1963 due to a winter storm.
+With construction almost complete, the marina was put in danger in 1962–1963 by a winter storm.
 The storm caused millions of dollars in damage to both the marina and the few small boats anchored there.
-A plan was put into effect to build a breakwater at the mouth of the marina, and the L.A.
-County Board of Supervisors appropriated $2.1 million to build it.
+A plan was put into effect to build a breakwater at the mouth of the marina, and the Los Angeles County Board of Supervisors appropriated $2.1 million to build it.
 On April 10, 1965, Marina del Rey was formally dedicated.
 The total cost of the marina was $36.25 million for land, construction, and initial operation.

-Los Angeles County then solicited bids for the harbor and port development, selling 60 year leaseholds to willing developers.
+Los Angeles County then solicited bids for the harbor and port development and sold 60-year leaseholds to willing developers.
 Real estate developer Abraham M. Lurie was the single largest leaseholder responsible for the building of three hotels, two apartment complexes, 1,000 boat slips, and several shopping centers, offices, restaurants; his holdings also included the last undeveloped piece of waterfront land in Marina del Rey.
-He eventually ran into cash flow problems and sold a 49.9% interest to Saudi Arabian Sheik Abdul Aziz al Ibrahim, a brother of Waleed bin Ibrahim Al Ibrahim and a brother-in-law of King Fahd; the investment soon turned sour and following a protracted and aggressive lawsuit, in 1993 Lurie lost his entire interest in the development to Abdul Aziz.
+He eventually ran into cash flow problems and sold a 49.9% interest to Saudi Arabian Sheik Waleed bin Ibrahim Al Ibrahim, a brother of Waleed bin Ibrahim Al Ibrahim and a brother-in-law of King Fahd; the investment soon turned sour.
+After a protracted and aggressive lawsuit, Lurie lost his entire interest in 1993 in the development to Abdul Aziz.